Fun Under the Sun: Soccer

 The Margret and H. A. Rey Curious George Lecture: Jasmine Warga (Main)

 Children and families are invited to meet Jasmine Warga, award-winning and best-selling author of many popular middle-grade novels, including Massachusetts Children's Book Award winner A Rover’s Story and Newbery Honor winner Other Words for Home.
 Warga will talk about her work, answer questions from the audience and sign books.
 Porter Square Books will have books available for sale.
-This event takes place in the Lecture Hall (L2) with limited overflow seating in the Community Room.
 Recommended for ages 8 and up.
+Registration is not required.

 About the Lecture